-☑ Yes □ No Maintenance requests are lodged with the Village Manager and undertaken by maintenance staff or appropriately qualified contractors.
-This service is included in the general services charge and maintenance reserve fund contribution (except where the resident is responsible for that cost in item 10.3). when you leave the village - operator when they leave their unit or when the right rred to as a 'deferred management fee' (DMF).
-11.1 Do residents pay an exit fee \Box Yes - all residents pay an exit fee calculated using the same formula when they permanently leave ents pay an exit fee but the way this is worked out n each resident's residence contract their unit? □ No exit fee ⊠ Other - see below If yes: list all exit fee options that may apply to new Option 1 - Standard Licence 4% of the ingoing contribution for the first year of residence, plus 6% each year for the second, third, fourth, fifth and sixth year of residence, up to a maximum of 6 years (being 34% of the ingoing contribution). contracts Option 2 - Prepaid Management Fee No exit fee applies, as the Prepaid Management Fee is paid when the residence contract commences.
-Option 3 - 5% Reduced Ingoing Contribution 9% of the standard ingoing contribution for the first year of residence, plus 6% each year for the second, third, fourth, fifth and sixth year of residence, up to a maximum of 6 years (being 39% of the standard ingoing contribution).
-Option 4 - 10% Reduced Ingoing Contribution 14% of the standard ingoing contribution for the first year of residence, plus 6% each year for the second, third, fourth, fifth and sixth year of residence, up to a maximum of 6 years (being 44% of the standard ingoing contribution).
+10.4 Does the operator offer a maintenance service or help residents arrange repairs and maintenance for their unit?
+Part 11- Exit fees - w ☑ Yes □ No Maintenance requests are lodged with the Village Manager and undertaken by maintenance staff or appropriately qualified contractors.
+This service is included in the general services charge and maintenance reserve fund contribution (except where the resident is responsible for that cost in item 10.3).
+A resident may have to pay an exit fee to the operator when they leave their unit or when the right rred to as a 'deferred management fee' (DMF).
+11.1 Do residents pay an exit fee bay an exit fee calculated using the same formula when they permanently leave nts pay an exit fee but the way this is worked out n each resident's residence contract their unit? □ No exit fee ⊠ Other - see below If yes: list all exit fee options that may apply to new Option 1 - Standard Licence 3% of the ingoing contribution for the first year and second year of residence, plus 6% each year for the third, fourth, fifth and sixth year of residence, up to a maximum of 6 years (being 30% of the ingoing contribution). contracts Option 2 - Prepaid Management Fee No exit fee applies, as the Prepaid Management Fee is paid when the residence contract commences.
+Option 3 - 5% Reduced Ingoing Contribution 8% of the standard ingoing contribution for the first year of residence, plus 3% for the second year of residence, plus 6% each year for the third, fourth, fifth and sixth year of residence, up to a maximum of 6 years (being 35% of the standard ingoing contribution).
+Option 4 - 10% Reduced Ingoing Contribution 13% of the standard ingoing contribution for the first year of residence, plus 3% for the second year of residence, plus 6% each year for the second, third, fourth, fifth and sixth year of residence, up to a maximum of 6 years (being 40% of the standard ingoing contribution).
 Limited Licence A percentage of the ingoing contribution for less than 3 years of residence (with the percentage increasing on a daily basis for each day between the commencement date of the resident's contract and the date the resident leaves the village) and 100% of the ingoing contribution for 3 years or more of residence.